Here are some facts about the death of Osama bin Laden.

 October 6, 2011 - Pakistan’s information ministry says the doctor suspected of helping the CIA target Osama bin Laden will be charged with treason.
 Also, bin Laden’s compound will be turned over to city officials.

-February 2012 - Pakistani authorities begin to demolish the compound in Abbottabad, Pakistan, that Osama bin Laden used as a hideout.
+February 2012 - Pakistani authorities begin to demolish the compound that Osama bin Laden used as a hideout.

 May 9, 2012 - Citing that it is of national security interest, a federal judge has denied Judicial Watch’s Freedom of Information request regarding the release of bin Laden death photos.